vircadia/vircadia-native-core/BUILD_WIN.md

 Important!
 This should be added at the beginning of the path, not the end (your system likely has many copies of zlib1.dll, and you want High Fidelity to use the correct version).
 If High Fidelity picks up the wrong zlib1.dll then it might be unable to use it, and that would cause it to fail to start, showing only the cryptic error "The application was unable to start correctly: 0xc0000022".

-###vhacd
-Download it directly from https://github.com/virneo/v-hacd

-To build it run the following commands
-	1. cd src\
-	2. mkdir build
-	3. cd build
-	4. cmake ..

-Build using visual studio 2013.
-Build ALL_BUILD and INSTALL targets both in Release and Debug.

-This will create an output folder with include and lib directory inside it.

-Either copy that folder to ENV %HIFI_LIB_DIR%/vhacd or create an environment variable VHACD_ROOT_DIR to this output directory.

 ###freeglut

 Download the binary package: `freeglut-MSVC-2.8.1-1.mp.zip`.
 Extract to %HIFI_LIB_DIR%\freeglut.